CiscoSE/board_control/README.md

 **ToDo's:**

- - Push config to WebEx board to setup the xCommand instead of having a user do it through a different interface
+ - Push config to WebEx Board to setup the xCommand instead of having a user do it through a different interface

  - Try this with another web-controlled plug

+ - Verify this works with other Cisco video endpoints

 ---